Activity: Compare Fandom Data

 Create Your Dataset

 Open a new Excel or spreadsheet editor and create a dataframe similar to the one we worked with.
 Create three columns: fandom name, character/metadata information, and raw count.
 To do this, you can copy each character’s name -- or whatever metadata you use -- and also copy the raw counts.
-Make sure to save this file.
+Make sure to this file.
 Then, calculate your percentage and create at least one chart for each fandom.
 Think about these discussion questions using the other two questions you answered:

 - Describe the context around these results.